 Maintaining the calluses.
 To shave off unsightly calluses is tempting, but they protect the feet.

 Keeping your feet dry.
-You can apply corn starch or talcum powder to your shoes and socks to help wick up moisture, in addition to changing your socks regularly.
-Take a minute to add more powder partially into your case, if you’re going a long way.
+You can apply corn starch or talcum powder to your shoes and socks to help wick up moisture and change your socks regularly.
+Take a minute to add more powder partially into your case if you’re going a long way.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.